znxn7717/payment-gateway-with-bitnetmarket-for-woocommerce/payment-gateway-with-bitnetmarket-for-woocommerce/readme.txt

 The BitnetMarket payment gateway adds the ability to accept cryptocurrency payments to your store simply and securely.
 With this plugin, you can enable various cryptocurrencies as a payment method on your site and provide your customers with a modern, fast, and borderless shopping experience.

+== External services ==

+This plugin connects to BitnetMarket to create and verify cryptocurrency payments.

+It sends the seller_id, amount and callback URL when a customer places an order, and the payment UUID when checking the payment status.

+This service is provided by BitnetMarket: https://help.bitnetmarket.com/terms-of-use (terms of service) and https://seller.bitnetmarket.com (Seller Panel) and  https://www.postman.com/bitnetmarket/public/overview (API Docs).

 == Installation ==

 1. Upload the `payment-gateway-with-bitnetmarket-for-woocommerce` folder to `/wp-content/plugins/`.